 II) Preceding Translations and Unoriginality of the Authorized Version (KJV)

 My, how we can contradict ourselves!
 We all declare that the most original copy of anything is the most authentic.
 So then what is so “authentic” about the KJV?
 Is it the most original translation, as far as translations go?

-the KJV ever appeared on the scene.
+There were several translations before the KJV ever appeared on the scene.

 Preceding Coverdale’s was William Tyndale’s translation.
 It is recorded that Tyndale was “an early and courageous reformer and was determined that the English common people should have the Bible in their own tongue.
 Persecution made it impossible for him to do his work in England, so he crossed over to the Continent where his New Testament translation was issued in 1525 and the Pentateuch in 1530…Tyndale was a ripe Greek scholar and had access to the Greek text of Erasmus and other helps which Wycliffe did not possess.
 Moreover he had a fine command of accurate English, which left its impress upon all later versions.
 He was martyred before he completed the Old Testament but it is generally thought that he left the material which later appeared in the Matthews Version.”

 Before Tyndale was John Wycliffe, who lived from 1320 to 1384.
 It is recorded that he “was a great English scholar and Bible student, who conceived the plan of translating the whole Bible into common English.
 He first translated the New Testament about 1380.”
 The present day world Bible translators bear his name in his honor.